Help Wanted

 I like freedom, equality and justice for all.
 I do not like the culture of dependence that our academy is teaching, big business is selling and the state is enforcing.
 I like capitalism and free and open-source software for the same reason, free enterprise.
 Real free enterprise.

 On the other hand, these computers are powerful weapons, as well as versatile tools; and freedom is lawful, not lawless.
 Our global cloud of artificial intelligence does need to be well governed.
-I have a Windows desktop computer and I will probably keep the Windows, because many cloud services only work on commercial operating systems.
+Networking is a valuable skill.
+Use BSD or Linux to build your own private enterprise.

 Applications